ChristopherJones72521/resume/README.md

 ## Projects
 #### Neur-1 - Selectively modify synaptic transmissions for the purpose of improving cognition
 - A montage of nodes placed around a subject's scalp delivered low levels of direct current
-- Direct current applied by and controlled with Intel Gallileo board and hand made Digital Analog Converter
+- Direct current applied via Intel Gallileo board and hand made Digital Analog Converter

 #### Empowering - ( WINNER: 2015 Fashion Technology Hackathon - Most Aesthetically Pleasing Design )
-- Empowering is a ring equipped with a trigger that uses low-energy Bluetooth to communicate with a companion app on the wearer's phone
+- Empowering is a ring equipped with a trigger which uses low-energy Bluetooth to communicate with a companion app on the wearer's phone
 - This app will send out a distress signal to a predefined list of emergency contacts with their GPS coordinates

 #### Space Hugs ( WINNER: 2015 NASA Space Apps - People's Choice Award )